Shake Shack IPO is hot but can it match Chipotle?

-Growth-hungry investors are lining up for shares of burger chain Shake Shack Inc (SHAK.N), whose initial public offering will be priced after the U.S. stock market closes on Thursday.
+Jan 29 Growth-hungry investors are lining up for shares of burger chain Shake Shack, which plans to price its initial public offering after the U.S. stock market closes on Thursday.

-The IPO market has been particularly fruitful recently for so-called fast-casual restaurant operators such as burger chain Habit Restaurants Inc (HABT.O) and others that hope to replicate the sizzling growth of Chipotle Mexican Grill Inc (CMG.N).
+The IPO market lately has been particularly fruitful for so-called fast-casual chains such as Shake Shack rival Habit Restaurants Inc and others that hope to replicate the red-hot growth of burrito chain Chipotle Mexican Grill Inc .

 "It's a cult," said Bob Goldin, an executive vice president at consulting firm Technomic.

-The chain attracts a relatively affluent clientele, which spends roughly $30 for a meal for two - considerably more than diners spend at struggling fast-food giant McDonald's (MCD.N).
+The chain attracts a relatively affluent clientele, which spends roughly $30 for a meal for two.
+That is significantly more than what diners spend at struggling fast-food giant McDonald's Corp, whose shares have languished as its business has struggled.

 Shake Shack's challenge, Goldin and other experts said, is not to expand too quickly.
 Ubiquity, they said, often works against cult chains.